QualiTorque/qualitorque.github.io/docs/blueprint-designer-guide/blueprints.md

 ```

 :::info
-Note that in the above example, blueprint inputs are used as the values of the Terraform grain inputs, so the sandbox owner is able to choose the db_size and db_name required for his need.
+Note that in the above example, blueprint inputs are used as the values of the Terraform grain inputs, so the environment's owner is able to choose the db_size and db_name required for his need.
 The information provided by the user will be passed to Terraform and affect the deployment process
 :::